anchore/enterprise-client-go/pkg/enterprise/docs/PoliciesApi.md

 func main() {
     policyId := "policyId_example" // string |
-    detail := true // bool | Include policy bundle detail in the form of the full bundle content for each entry (optional) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)
+    detail := true // bool | Include policy detail in the form of the full policy content for each entry (optional) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)

     configuration := openapiclient.NewConfiguration()